percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 An endpoint's ability to join a conference hosted by an MDD **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys, as the MDD does not have the ability to determine whether an endpoint is authorized.

-An MDD **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to Section (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. pre-PERC) deployments.
+An MDD **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. pre-PERC) deployments.

 An MDD or associated conferencing infrastructure may also initiate or terminate various conference control related messaging, which is outside the scope of this framework document.